Make AI work for people and progress

 Clear data and copyright rules will let Europe train AI responsibly.

 AI innovation depends on access to quality data.
-But misalignment between the AI Act, GDPR, and Copyright Directive leaves developers uncertain about how to use datasets legally and ethically.
+But misalignment between the AI Act, General Data Protection Regulation (GDPR), and the Copyright Directive leaves developers uncertain about how to use such datasets legally and ethically.

-Provide guidance on how core GDPR principles (including data minimisation, purpose limitation, and accuracy) apply to AI development and use, particularly for general-purpose models.
-Consistent, risk-based guidance will help developers apply privacy safeguards meaningfully rather than mechanically, ensuring AI innovation and accountability go hand in hand.
+Provide guidance on how key GDPR principles – data minimisation, purpose limitation, and accuracy – apply to AI development and use, especially for general-purpose models.
+Clear, risk-based interpretation will help developers protect privacy while fostering innovation.

-Adopt a pragmatic approach so developers can responsibly process special-category data for AI bias detection using privacy-enhancing technologies.
+Allow developers to responsibly process special-category data for AI bias detection using privacy-enhancing technologies, ensuring a pragmatic balance between data protection and innovation.

-Remove or amend provisions that extend EU copyright rules beyond their territorial scope and run against international law.
+Remove or amend provisions that extend EU copyright rules beyond their territorial scope and conflict with international law, ensuring legal certainty and respect for recognised principles.